 For a city of its size and global importance, Mumbai is quite safe.
 However, as with any foreign city, it is best to err on the side of safety and act according to your local environment.
 Here are a few basic safety tips:

-• Littering is punishable with a Indian rupee200 fine throughout Mumbai as part of the Clean-Up Mumbai initiative by the BMC.
+- Littering is punishable with a 200 fine throughout Mumbai as part of the Clean-Up Mumbai initiative by the BMC.
 In reality, the chances of getting caught are extremely low.
 The fines are given out by the BMC and the police never bother if people litter right in front them.

 Violent crime in Mumbai is more or less like any other large Indian city.
 Most notably, terrorists have staged several murderous attacks in Mumbai, targeting banks and the stock exchange in 1993 (killing around 300), commuter trains in 2006 (killing over 200) and top hotels including the Taj Mahal Palace and Oberoi in 2008 (over 170 dead).
 The last of these saw foreigners, specifically Americans, Britons and Israelis, explicitly targeted for the first time.